microsoft/onnxruntime/docs/performance/tune-performance.md

 1. Are you using OpenMP? - OpenMP will parallelize some of the code for potential performance improvements.
 This is not recommended for running on single threads.
 2. Have you enabled all [graph optimizations](graph-optimizations.md)? - The official published packages do enable all by default, but when building from source, check that these are enabled in your build.
-3. Have you searched through prior filed [Github issues](https://github.com/microsoft/onnxruntime/issues) - Checking the issues solved earlier will help in troubleshooting.
+3. Have you searched through prior filed [Github issues](https://github.com/microsoft/onnxruntime/issues) - Checking the issues solved earlier will help you in troubleshooting.
 You can file a new issue if your performance questions are unique.
 4. Do you have the right versions of the dependent libraries installed? - For CUDA or TensorRT, performance improves with the correct version of the dependent libraries.